thomas-crane/nrelay/docs/readme.md

 This document includes documentation for all packets which are currently implemented.
 The documentation includes all members which are available in the packets as well as a description of what the members are. __Some of the member descriptions may not be accurate__.
 If an inacuracy is suspected, there will usually be a note outlining several possibilities of what the member actually is.
 If you notice an incorrect member description, please open an issue outlining which description is incorrect and what the correct description is.

 Use this document to learn about what members are available for packets of interest.

+### `plugin-components`
+This document gives an overview of all plugin components which are available for other plugins to use.